JawnMayer/Reddit_Scraper_Bok/README.md

 Take the Only Title file and copy and paste then put in your keys.
 Then run it.

+To create an app go to reddit.com/prefs/apps then create an app.
+Name it then select the script bubble.
+For redirect url put http://localhost:8080 and everything else can be blank.

 I also included the csv files with headlines that I got.
 You can use these in excel.

 This was done in JupyterLab which is done in the pycharm terminal by